 ii) http://bmtcroutes.in

-Balmukund Agrawal: Balmukund suggested that we can make a Dynamic Bus Tracking application for mobile which uses GPS devices to report real time bus location .
+Balmukund suggested that we can make a Dynamic Bus Tracking application for mobile which uses GPS devices to report real time bus location .
 With the help of this application we can estimate the exact arrival of bus at particular stop.

 2. Time spent in the project during the week - in hours (member wise).